 If you have any diet restrictions or allergies, we’ll do our best to arrange a special menu for you as we want everyone to be well-fed!
-The guesthouses we are working with are able to offer vegetarian, vegan and also gluten-free options.
+The guesthouses we are working with are able to offer vegetarian, vegan, and gluten-free options.

 Vegetarianism is pretty common around Iceland.
 You will be able to find vegetarian options in many restaurants in the country, especially in Reykjavik.

-In September, October, & November, temperatures are lower and it rains often but this is also the season of the Northern Lights.
-And you’ll have a higher chance of seeing them.
+In September, October, & November, temperatures are lower and it often rains, but this is also Northern Lights season.
+You’ll have a higher chance of seeing them at this time.

 The weather in Iceland is very unpredictable and can change quickly.
 It’s possible to experience all four seasons in an hour.
-Icelanders like to say “If you don’t like the weather in Iceland, just wait 5 minutes!”.
-For this reason, we highly suggest bringing waterproof outer layers and dressing in layers.
+Icelanders like to say, “If you don’t like the weather in Iceland, just wait 5 minutes!”
+For this reason, we highly suggest bringing waterproof layers and dressing warmly.

 The average temperatures in March & April range from highs of 38-40°F to lows of 28-30°F.

 The average temperatures in May & June range from highs of 51-55°F to lows of 43-47°F.